acanalis/hugo-examples/functions-adddate/NOTES.md

 ## Differences to the Docs version

-The original version didn't work, because the "date" field on each tweet is a string, and `now` is of type time.Time.
+The original version didn't work (bug), because the "date" field on each tweet is a string, and `now` is of type time.Time.
 That mismatch cause all the tweets to be missed.
 To solve it, `now.AddDate -2 0 0` was formated into a string before the comparison.

 Original was
 ```